Engage with Critical Global Issues

 India: Sustainability, Development, and Social Change — Explore the relationship between socioeconomic development and sustainable social change in Jaipur, India

-Nepal: Development and Social Change — Examine the balance between tradition, progress, and social change in this Himalayan country
+Nepal: Development, Gender and Social Change — Examine the balance between tradition, progress, and social change in this Himalayan country

 Vietnam: Culture, Social Change, and Development — Study economic and social development in one of Asia’s most dynamic and rapidly changing countries